 She has 14 years experience teaching in gyms and dance studios in Italy and NYC.In 2001 Eleonora won first place in Step Choreography in the Italian Aerobics and Step Championships.Eleonora’s career began with varsity synchronized swimming, she moved on to becoming a swim instructor, and ultimately became involved in dance and music.She has been teaching Step, Total Body Workout, Spinning, and Dance Routine classes since 2000.In the last five years, Eleonora added Pilates and Yoga to her interests and competences.She is a M.King Pilates Certified Teacher and She completed 5 years Certified Program at Peridance NYC (Modern Dance, Pilates and Yoga).Eleonora comes from an Ashtanga Yoga background and in 2011 She studied Vinyasa Yoga at Sonic with Johanna Aldrich.After almost ten years as a personal trainer and fitness teacher Eleonora is continually challenging herself, learning new techniques and skills to provide her students with the best possible fitness instruction while incorporating all of her training elements and her passion for vinyasa flow into her classes in unique and exciting ways.

-Jen comes from a family of entrepreneurs, it is therefore in her blood.
-When se moved to New York after college, she dove head first into the startup world.
-She helped Pandora Internet Radio build a team, ad products and culture from the ground up.
-She loves to create – it’s where she thrives and is happy.
-But after years at a New York pace, she found her creativity was fizzling and so she found yoga and meditation.
+Jen comes from a family of entrepreneurs and builders.
+She moved to New York right after college and dove head first into the startup scene, helping Pandora Internet Radio build a team, ad products and culture from the ground up.

 Nityda adopts a holistic approach to wellness.
 She’s a licensed mental health clinician, a graduate of the Institute for Integrative Nutrition, a certified Pilates instructor, a meditation student, and a vinyasa yoga teacher since 2006.
 She has taught yoga everywhere from traditional yoga studios, to elementary and middle schools, to the adolescent inpatient psychiatric ward at Bellevue Hospital, a drop-in center for teens in downtown Manhattan, and a residential drug treatment facility on the Lower East Side.
 She’s used her knowledge as a licensed mental health practitioner and yoga teacher to create trauma-sensitive yoga classes for the aforementioned populations.
 To further integrate her work as a therapist and yoga teacher Nityda created Yoga Heal.